-It may be appropriate for us to refer you to a team of independent financial advisors such as Family Law Financial Planning who can offer you expert financial advice based on your personal circumstances.
+It may be appropriate for us to refer you to a team of independent financial advisorS, who can offer you expert financial advice based on your personal circumstances.

 Financial planning issues we can help with: